Home Poetry About Events Workshops A fracking conspiracy Poetic Portraits Instructions Shop Gallery Contact

 So quietly he gave the boy a little bag of gold,

-Who would show him he was king of the spell books and the craft;
+Who would teach him to be King of both the spell books and the craft;

-And as the son began to learn the lessons of a Mage,
+And as the son began to learn the lessons of the Mage,

 Love became his focus and it washed away the rage.